 Ainsworth provides a wealth of academic opportunities.
 Students are exposed to a wide variety of literature through read-aloud, shared reading, guided-reading groups and literature circles.
 Students progress at their own reading rate while at the same time being challenged.
 Students focus on writing through journaling, modeled writing lessons, hand writing activities, story retellings, drama, direct instruction through the genres, and spelling.
 Students are surrounded by mathematical opportunities including direct math instruction.
 Daily calendar activities, counting, patterning, measurement, graphing, geometry, sorting, estimating, story problems and money are all taught through a manipulative based program with an emphasis on recording thinking.
 Students experience the joy of science through observation and a variety of science units.
 Recording and communicating their scientific findings is part of the curriculum. (back to top)

-Students in the Spanish Immersion Program enjoy the same balanced curriculum and enriched environment as the community students while half of their instruction is in Spanish, and the other half is in English.
+Students in the Spanish Immersion Program enjoy the same balanced curriculum and enriched environment as the community students while being immersed in the Spanish Language.
+Ainsworth is moving to a 90/10 model which begins with 90% of the day in Kindergarten being taught in Spanish.
+The amount of English increases each grade by 10%, so by 4th grade, they are spending 50% of their day in each language.
 Teachers selected for the Immersion program are committed to the concept of an immersion approach to second language learning.
-Students are taught math, science and Spanish literature curriculum during the Spanish half of their day.
+Please click here to view the content allocation of a 90/10 program.

 Program Expectations and Assessments